vega/vega-lite/site/docs/encoding/scale.md

 ### Threshold Scales

 Threshold scales (`"threshold"`) are similar to [quantize scales](https://vega.github.io/vega-lite/docs/scale.html#quantize), except they allow mapping of arbitrary subsets of the domain (not uniform segments) to discrete values in the range.
-The input domain is still continuous, and divided into slices based on a set of threshold values provided to the domain property.
+The input domain is still continuous, and divided into slices based on a set of threshold values provided to the _required_ `domain` property.
 The `range` property must have N+1 elements, where N is the number of threshold boundaries provided in the domain.
-If the `range` property is not specified, it is default to N+1 uniform segments where N is the number of elements in `domain`.

 <span class="vl-example" data-name="bar_scale_threshold"></span>